madalinagriza/flashfinanceUI/[OLD] API spec .md

 ### POST /api/Label/getTxInfo

-**Description:** Returns the transaction info document for the given user and transaction.
+**Description:** Retrieves transaction information for a given user and transaction ID.

 **Requirements:**
-- true (implicitly)
+- None.

 **Effects:**
-- Returns the transaction info document for the given user and transaction.
+- Returns the transaction info document or null if not found.

 **Request Body:**
 ```json